Ministry of Foreign Affairs (Turkey): Overseas organization

-In 1793, the first permanent Turkish embassy was established by Ottoman Sultan Selim III in London.

-Excluding Honorary Consulates, Turkey is represented through 236 official missions, of which 142 are embassies, 12 are permanent representations, 81 are Consulate Generals and two are trade offices.
-With 235 missions, Turkey ranks sixth in the world after China (276), United States (273), France (267), Japan (247) and Russia (242).

-Of the 236 Turkish ambassadors in service as of March 2016, 37 are women.
+Turkish embassies, consulates-general, permanent representatives, and trade offices are semi-detached from the central organization.
+They follow the orders of the Minister's office, and the chief of mission is the sole authority within an overseas diplomatic mission.
+In the Turkish MFA, an ambassador is the chief of an embassy or a permanent representative.
+An ambassador would also be the chief of the sole Turkish trade office abroad in the Republic of China (Taiwan).
+Consulates-general are headed by diplomats called consuls-general.

+Major issues

-International Organizations
+International organizations

 Republic of Turkey is a member of 26 international organizations.
 The contact between these organizations and Turkey is maintained by the Ministry of Foreign Affairs.

+List of foreign ministers

 Awards

 Since 1989, the Ministry awards people and organizations that have demonstrated distinguished services.